TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 * If the bot doesn't respond to any of the commands, check if the console is in highlighting/mark mode.
 If it's highlighting/mark mode, click the console then press any key on your keyboard, and it'll resolve.
 * If you see a bunch of white worded errors displaying in the console, and then crashed that means it's 90% a bug.
 So please make a new issue about it.
 * If you need extra help dm cyxl#0001 on discord.

+### Extra
+* PS: woah, 150+ commits, never thought I would even have something passing 10 commits also 18 stars.
+You guys are amazing thanks for all the support.

+* Message to those coding masters out there, if you see something we can improve in our code, feel free to make a pull request.
+This will really help us a lot. ╰(✿´⌣\`✿)╯♡